IanCassTwo/edgeworker-oidc/README.md

-# OpenID connect with OneLogin at the Akamai Edge
+# OpenID Connect at the Akamai Edge
 This EdgeWorker can be used as a sample or starting point of how to perform IDP integration at the Edge using OpenID Connect to the OneLogin IDP.

 To be used as sample code.
 Lots of topics not implemented yet, amongs others:
 - Logout
-- Other IDP providers (like github)
+- Other IDP providers (tested with Google)
 - More fine-grained authorization

 Consider this as sample code, Work In Progress

 ## Components
-- Identity Provider, for example OneLogin
+- Identity Provider, for example Google
 - Application delivered via Akamai
 - Origin with protected content, can be static storage like NetStorage or S3
 - EdgeWorker to implement authentication logic